 When candidates look for jobs online, they search for keywords that align with their skills and experience.
 Ensure the job you’re posting has a title that accurately represents what the role entails.
 For example, if you’re advertising a managerial position for the social media department, then your title should be as simple as “Social Media Manager”.

 According to Indeed, using quirky titles like “social media guru” or “marketing maven” doesn’t resonate well with candidates.
 While these titles might hint that your work culture is relaxed and casual, job seekers get confused by them and are less likely to apply.
-Stick to specific titles so candidates feel more inclined to click on your post and learn more about the role.
+Stick to specific titles so candidates feel more inclined to click on your post to learn more about the role.

 2. Outline the Main Responsibilities of the Role